-Local radio and TV stations provide a lifeline for our communities.
+Local broadcast journalists and newspaper reporters provide a lifeline for our communities.
 From investigative reports to breaking news and weather coverage, they invest significant resources to keep Americans informed about critical events.
-And while misinformation runs rampant on social media, broadcasters provide "just the facts" reporting, utilizing fact checking teams to provide the most trusted news to communities.
+And while misinformation runs rampant on social media, local broadcasters and newspapers provide "just the facts" reporting, utilizing fact checking teams to provide the most trusted news to communities.

 The overwhelming size and power of Big Tech giants, such as Google and Facebook, dwarf local TV and radio stations and threaten Americans' access to quality local journalism.
 Not only do they pose major threats to advertising revenue, but they are gatekeepers of online content, exerting power over what internet users access and how advertisers reach them.
 When Big Tech wins, local communities lose.